Thousands of websites have been compromised with malicious code

-Luckily, Symantec did not identify any malware associated with this attack.
+Luckily, researchers did not identify any malware associated with this attack.

 The websites injected with this threat can be of any type and target a variety of organizations, including the following: